AGRs Principal Reservoir Engineer and Trainer, Mark Cook, discusses effective risk and uncertainty management methods.

 The quantification of risk and uncertainty is often discussed in the context of exploration and appraisal, yet most of the upstream E&P business concerns decision-making in producing assets.

-In the current context of the UKCS, this translates into decision-making in mature fields.
+In the context of many mature hydrocarbon areas, this translates into decision-making in mature fields.